Kull-AG/kull-generic-backend/README.md

 For best practices for defining a REST Api, see [here](https://docs.microsoft.com/en-us/azure/architecture/best-practices/api-design)

-### Futher features
+### Further features

-For usage on Output Parameters, Talued Parameters and multiple Result Sets, view the wiki
+For usage on Output Parameters, Table Valued Parameters and multiple Result Sets, view the wiki

 ## Main parts of the generic API